In your WordPress admin dashboard, go to

-In order to have access to a Google Calendar and operate with its data, TeamBooking uses the Google APIs.
-To allow TeamBooking to use the Google APIs, a
+In order to gain access to a Google Calendar and operate with its data, TeamBooking needs to be connected to the Google APIs.
+To make such connection, a

-Google Project needs to be created.
+Google Project has to be created.
 Let's see how.

 Log into your Google Account.

 A Google Account is essential to create a Google Project, but which Account it is of no importance, it can be any, either you'll use its Google Calendar to plan availability or not.